 If you are having trouble verifying your identity for a Japanese project, make sure that your name, date of birth, and address match the details shown on the identity document you will be asked to submit.
 Typos are the most common reason for failing the ID verification process, so we recommend double-checking everything before submitting.

 If your name cannot be written out in kanji, you can use katakana for both "kanji" and "kana" fields when entering your first and last names.

-Additionally, here are some important points to keep in mind when entering your home address in the "Funds recipient" section of the Account tab:
+Additionally, here are some important points to keep in mind when entering your home address in the "Funds recipient" section of the Payment tab:

 Below is an example of how a typical address in Tokyo would be filled out: